-What Is Female Pelvic Medicine and Reconstructive Surgery?
+What Is Urogynecology and Reconstructive Pelvic Surgery?

 The Northwestern Medicine Urology Program offers comprehensive, compassionate care for women who have urological conditions, including:

 - Fistula, an abnormal hole in the wall of the vagina or other organs causing urine leakage

 - Prolapsed (fallen) bladder or uterus